jtbuch/PHYS2010-F17-examples/README.md

 * The code is open-source, so feel free to modify, share, and improve!

 GitHub is a cool way to organize and archive code.
-Here are some tutorials that may help you get started:
+Here are some tutorials that will help you get started:

 https://guides.github.com/activities/hello-world/